-The Library: Completed in 1968, this air-conditioned structure is designed to make all materials easily accessible to the student.
-Microfilm equipment provides access to newspaper files and rare publications.
+The Library: This three-story structure houses our historical and contemporary collections that are easily accessible to the student.
 More than seventy percent of the seating is provided with islands, carrels, individual and group study rooms, and an attractive lounge area that allows for browsing and casual study.
-The library houses a computer lab that has access to the Internet and researchable databases.
-The Student Success Center offers academic support through a wide range of services and is designed to accommodate the needs of the entire college community.
+The library has two computer labs with access to the Internet and research databases.
+The Student Success Center offers career academic support through a wide range of services and is designed to accommodate the needs of the entire college community.
 The center is located on the main level of the library.